 Meg Graham, NBCT

 As a licensed bilingual elementary educator and a National Board Certified Teacher with a Master’s degree in Cultural Foundations of Education, Melissa has worked as a bilingual, dual language, foreign language, adult education, and culturally responsive teacher leader since 2000.
-Melissa is a certified Welcoming Schools facilitator.
+She is currently teaching in the Waukesha School District.
+Melissa has been certified as a Welcoming Schools facilitator.
 She co-edited 2 books, Pencils Down and Rethinking Sexism, Gender and Sexuality with the nonprofit organization, Rethinking Schools, an equity and racial justice education publisher.
-She is an organizer with the Teacher Activist Group (TAG) Educators’ Network for Social Justice Milwaukee.

 Amanda Desua, Ed.D., NBCT

 Dr. Amanda DeSua is an elementary school counselor and has worked in education since 1999.
 While working as an elementary and middle school counselor, she achieved National Board Certification and completed her doctorate degree in educational leadership.
 Amanda is also a published children’s book author and teaches graduate classes for a local counselor education program.